tjhickey724/CS_EGP_playbook/_chapters/800-Incubator/210-credit-for-completion.md

 To implement this play, instructors should identify key activities that promote skill-building, such as problem sets or collaborative discussions.
 Establish completion-based credit for these tasks, ensuring students know that effort and participation, not perfection, are rewarded.
 Follow up each activity with detailed feedback sessions where correct answers and conceptual insights are provided.
 Encourage student reflections on feedback to deepen engagement with the material.
 For successful implementation, consistency and transparency in the activity criteria are crucial, alongside a supportive classroom environment where students feel safe to explore and make mistakes.

-## See Also

-_List any other related plays here as a bullet list of chapter links.
-Then remove this text._

 ## Source

 Source: Bail, Frederick T. “Rewarding Practice: An Alternative Grading System.”
 Improving College and University Teaching 31, no. 3 (1983): 109–13. <http://www.jstor.org/stable/27565562>

 Described by: [Dan Garcia](http://www.cs.berkeley.edu/~ddgarcia/)

-## References

-_Insert references to publications or web pages describing, evaluating, or sharing experiences with this technique.
-Then remove this text._

 ## Community Discussion